floodnet-nyc/flood-sensor/deployment/manuals/flood-sensor-deployment-manual.md

 ### 1.3.
 Registering sensor on TTN Application

 ### 1.4.
 Acquiring FloodNet approval
+Sensor locations confirmed in weekly meeting prior to deployment

 ### 1.5.
 Acquiring NYC DOT approval
+(applicable if on structure other than drive rail which have blanket approval)

 ## 2. Identifying Optimal Solar Panel Placement
 To maximize solar power harvesting, the solar panel shall face South and be exposed to direct sunlight.